Equivalence-Singularity Dichotomy in Markov Measures: The Hahn-Lebesgue Decomposition of Markov Measures

 The characterization in part (2) of Theorem \ref{Theorem: KLS} seems somehow mysterious.
-In the following we rephrase this criteria using the notion of the \textit{Hellinger distance}.
-Recall that for a pair of measures $\nu$ and $\mu$ on a measurable space $\Omega$, their \textit{Hellinger distance} is defined by
+In the following we rephrase this criteria using the notion of the \textit{Kakutani-Hellinger distance}.
+Recall that for a pair of measures $\nu$ and $\mu$ on a measurable space $X$, their \textit{Kakutani-Hellinger distance} is defined by